Revision 22-3; Effective July 1, 2022

 Medicaid for a pregnant woman does not begin before the first day of the month her pregnancy begins.
 The applicant’s (pregnant woman's, case name's, or authorized representative's [AR's]) verbal or written statement is an acceptable source of verification for the start month, the number of expected children, and the anticipated date of delivery.

-If the applicant’s (pregnant woman's, case name's, or AR's) statement is not available, use one of the verification sources in A-870 to obtain the pregnancy start date and anticipated date of delivery.
+If the applicant’s (pregnant woman's, case name's or AR's) statement is not available, use one of the verification requirements to obtain the pregnancy start date and anticipated date of delivery.

 If information is requested but not returned by the 15th business day from the file date, deny the application.
 Reopen the application if the person provides verification by the 60th day from the file date.